 Jason served as a committee member and trustee of the RAF Canoe Association for 24 years and Chairman of the RAF Canoe Association Board of Trustees for 4 years.
 Earlier in his RAF career Jason represented his unit at squash, windsurfing and downhill skiing before focussing on canoeing and kayaking as his main sports.
 He has sailed around Cape Horn and is a keen cyclist, telemark skier and hillwalker.

 Jason has represented Wales at Canoe Slalom and has been Inter Services Champion in several disciplines.
-He also holds a number of coaching qualifications that include: Level 3 Kayak Coach, Level 1 Canoe Coach, RYA Yacht Master (Coastal), Trail Cycle Leader, Joint Services Alpine Ski Instructor.
+He has held a number of coaching qualifications that included: Level 3 Kayak Coach, Level 1 Canoe Coach, RYA Yacht Master (Coastal), Trail Cycle Leader and Joint Services Alpine Ski Instructor.
 Jason continues to be a member of Banbury Canoe Club, Welsh Canoeing, RYA and British Cycling.

-Jason holds a CMI Level 8 Strategic Direction and Leadership qualification and is currently studying with the ICSA for a level 4 Charity Law and Governance qualification.
+Jason holds a CMI Level 8 Strategic Direction and Leadership qualification and an ICSA level 4 Charity Law and Governance qualification.

 Debbie’s main role is to support the numerous treasurers in the day to day running of their charitable activity as well as managing all the financial transactions generated by the associations.
 She supports Bridgette in the production of association annual accounts and helps to arrange independent examination of all association accounts.
 Debbie also takes the lead on any IT technical issues and routinely provides support for the executive team.